 It is a common misconception that “pending” status means a homeowner is a better prospect.
 If you choose to focus your marketing campaigns on ONLY pending leads you are missing out on opportunities.

 Below we share what we have learned about the homeowner’s timeline when choosing to hire a mover, pending status inaccuracies from otherwise trusted sources, and how your marketing dollars can be better spent to capture more opportunities.

-Contact the Homeowner Before They Make a Decision, Not When You Think They Will
+Contact the Homeowner Before They Make a Decision

-Once the home reaches the pending stage, chances are, you’re already too late.
+Once the home reaches the pending stage, you could be too late.
+Yes, it's possible that the homeowner is waiting to hire a mover until a sale is likely, but it's best to mail early as homeowners hire movers during every stage of their process.
 On average, we’ve found that 80 percent of homeowners have already decided which mover to hire once they reach the pending stage.
-That’s why we focus on delivering the freshest leads as quickly as possible.

 Timing is crucial.
 The later in the timeline that you send a postcard, the more opportunities you miss.
 Plus, when the market is hot and properties are moving quickly, listing time is short.

 Tip - It’s important to contact homeowners as soon as they list their home so that they can refer to your postcard at any time during the moving timeline.
 Homeowners hold onto postcards and will call when they are ready.

 Pending Status On Other Sources May Not Be Accurate